Key takeaways

 Jump to:

-- Use cash advance apps
+- Use earned wage access apps

 - Prequalify for a personal loan

-- Get a credit card cash advance
+- Get a credit card temporary balance boost

 - Try peer‑to‑peer lending platforms